jbcodeforce/jbcodeforce.github.io/docs/java/quarkus.md

 ### Reactive with Mutiny

 [Mutiny](https://smallrye.io/smallrye-mutiny/) is a reactive programming library to offer a more guided API than traditional reactive framework and API.
-It supports asynchrony, non-blocking programming and streams, events, back-pressure and data flows.
+It supports asynchronous, non-blocking programming and streams, events, back-pressure and data flows.

 Add the `resteasy-mutiny` package.